 Excessive moisture and skin friction may lead to skin breakdown.
 Patting the skin dry to remove excess moisture may prevent complications of chafing rash.

 A person may also wish to consider applying shea butter lotion to the rash.
-A 2012 study found that shea butter has anti-inflammatory properties, which could make it a good option for people who want to soothe a chafing rash with cream.
+A

-For pain, a person can try applying aloe vera to the skin, as it may soothe sore skin and help prevent infections.
+For pain, a person can try applying aloe vera to the skin, as it

 Unless the skin becomes infected, doctors do not have a standard way of treating chafing rash.
 A person should avoid the activity that caused the chafing.
 If they cannot avoid the activity, they should take steps to prevent further chafing from occurring.